 As a travel blogger, this is something that I have given a lot of thought to recently.
 Now that I am self-employed, travelling is not just something I enjoy doing, it is also my livelihood.

 Every trip is now a basis to write content for that destination.
-While I originally started backpacking as a way of seeing parts of the world that I dreamt of seeing since I was a child, I am now in the position where travel is work.
+While I originally started backpacking as a way of seeing parts of the world that I dreamt of seeing since I was a child, I am now in a position where travel is work.

 This has led me to the above question.
 What is the point of travelling?